PX4/PX4-Autopilot/nuttx/configs/shenzhou/README.txt

     and drivers/lcd/ssd1289.c also supports reading from the LCD.
     This limits some graphics capabilities.

-    If you enable reading from the LCD, you will see some memory corruption.
-If you get inspired to debug this problem, you can turn the LCD read functionality back on by setting:
+    Reading from the LCD is not supported only because it has not been test.
+If you get inspired to test this feature, you can turn the LCD read functionality on by setting:

       -CONFIG_LCD_NOGETRUN=y
       +# CONFIG_LCD_NOGETRUN is not set